Ein Gedi Nature Reserve: Etymology

-In April 1848, Lieutenant William Francis Lynch led an American expedition down the Jordan River into the Dead Sea, that stopped at Ein Gedi (Ain Jidy).

-Israel

-In 1998–99, the archaeological expedition of Yizhar Hirschfeld at Ein Gedi systematically excavated what has been called "the Essenes site", first discovered by Yohanan Aharoni in 1956.

-Nature reserve and national park
+The name Ein Gedi is composed of two words (In both Arabic and Hebrew): ein means spring or a fountain and gǝdi means goat-kid.
+Ein Gedi thus means "kid spring" or "fountain of the kid".
+The Hebrew name is also transliterated as 'En Gedi, En-gedi, Eggadi, Engaddi, and Engedi; the Arabic name as 'Ain Jidi and 'Ein Jidi.
+The archaeological mound (tell) is known in Hebrew as Tel Goren and in Arabic as Tell el-Jurn or Tell Jurn.
+The site has been identified with the biblical Hazazon Tamar (חַצְצוֹן תָּמָר ḥaṣṣōn tāmār, "portion [of land] of date palms"), on account of the palm groves which surrounded it.
+It is also written Hazazon-tamar, Hazazontamar, Hatzatzon-Tamar, Hazezon Tamar, and Hazezontamar.

+Overview

-Ein Gedi nature reserve was declared in 1971 and is one of the most important reserves in Israel.
-The park is situated on the eastern border of the Judean Desert, on the Dead Sea coast, and covers an area of 14000 dunams (14000 dunam or 14000 dunam).
+Ein Gedi Nature Reserve, declared at the end of 1971 and expanded in 1988, is one of the most important reserves in Israel.
+It is situated on the eastern slopes of the Judean Desert, bordering to the east on the Dead Sea, and covers an area of 14000 dunams (14000 dunam or 14000 dunam).

-The elevation of the land ranges from the level of the Dead Sea at 423 meters (1,388 ft) below sea level to the plateau of the Judean Desert at 200 meters above sea level.
-Ein Gedi nature reserve includes two spring-fed streams with flowing water year-round: Nahal David and Nahal Arugot (German article at: :de:Nachal Arugot).
-Two other springs, the Shulamit and Ein Gedi springs, also flow in the reserve.
+The elevation ranges from the level of the Dead Sea at 423 meters (1,388 ft) below sea level, to the plateau of the Judean Desert at 200 meters above sea level.
+The nature reserve includes two streams flowing year-round and each fed by a perennial spring: Nahal David with Ein David ('David's Spring'), and Nahal Arugot with Ein Arugot ('Terraces Spring').
+Two further springs, the Shulamit and Ein Gedi springs, also flow in the reserve.
 Together, the springs generate approximately three million cubic meters of water per year.
 Much of the water is used for agriculture or is bottled for consumption.

+Flora and Fauna

 The reserve is a sanctuary for many types of plant, bird and animal species.
-The vegetation includes plants and trees from the tropical, desert, Mediterranean, and steppian regions, such as Sodom apple, acacia, jujube, and poplar.
+The vegetation includes plants and trees from the tropical, desert, Mediterranean, and steppe regions, such as Sodom apple, acacia, jujube, and poplar.
 The many species of resident birds are supplemented by over 200 additional species during the migration periods in the spring and fall.
 Mammal species include the Nubian ibex and the rock hyrax.